jhucsf/fall2020/assign/assign04.md

 * A required API function can't be found within a loaded plugin
 * A memory allocation error occurred

-*Update 4/6*: The error message printed if an error occurs should have the form
+The error message printed if an error occurs should have the form

 > <tt>Error: <i>text of error message</i></tt>